 Typically, if a building is older (built pre-1980’s), it’s usually a co-op.
 These buildings make up approximately 80% of the non-rental apartment stock.
-Unlike a condo, co-ops are owned by a corporation.
+Unlike a condo, cooperatives are owned by a corporation.
 Meaning that when you buy an apartment in a co-op building, you are not buying real property (as you would in a condo).
 Instead, you’ll be buying shares in the corporation.
 These shares entitle you to a proprietary lease.
-Which makes your relationship to the building closer to that of an investor.
-The larger the apartment, the larger the number of shares allocated.
+Which makes your relationship in the building closer to that of an investor.
+The larger the apartment, the more significant the number of shares allocated.

 However, purchasing a co-op apartment is not a simple process.
 Cooperative boards don’t take on anyone.
 Buyers have to pass a lengthy board application review along with a co-op board interview.
 Until then, you’re not even near to closing.
 It’s an ordeal that drives many people away.

 But with the right knowledge and an experienced real estate broker, you’ll be far more confident of success.
 This complete guide will take you through the entire process.
 By its end, you’ll know everything there is to know about the co-op buying process in NYC.